rikyiso01/LaProxy/README.md

 ## Introduction

-> A fast way to create proxies
+> An easy to use proxy

 ## Code Samples